lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 If programming is modelling, and all models are wrong, one could define programming as devising **the simplest most useful model to solve a problem**.
 Simplicity and usefulness are the goals, not accuracy.

-The real world is seemingly made of objects for the most part, so we can understand how **appealing** Object Oriented Programming must have been when it introduced the object as the basic element of a new programming paradigm back in the late 50's.

-Model design has largely transitioned away from describing stuff to composing with smaller abstractions that only make sense in very limited contexts and have little-to-no resemblance to the things they represent, but still get the job done.
+The real world is seemingly made of objects for the most part, so one can easily understand the appeal of Object Oriented Programming, but model design has largely transitioned away from describing stuff to composing with smaller abstractions that only make sense in very limited contexts, have little-to-no resemblance to the things they represent, but still get the job done.

-If we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff, first and foremost.
+If we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff.

 ## A surprisingly simple distinction

-It's fair to say that **OOP** focuses on what **is** while **FP** focuses on what **happens**, and this distinction dramatically influences the problems ¹ and ² from the intro, and I'll start with causes OOP devs to spend too much time on the 2<sup>nd</sup>:
+It's fair to say that **OOP** focuses on what **is** while **FP** focuses on what **happens**.
+This distinction dramatically influences the problems <sup>[1]</sup> and <sup>[2]</sup> from above, and I'll start with what may cause OOP devs to spend too much time on the 2<sup>nd</sup>:

 What something *is* depends on the context.
-Take MVC for instance, which you may know by MVVM or MVP, it's all about representing the same thing with different objects specialized for the context in which they're being used.
+Take MVC for instance, which you may know by MVVM or MVP, it's all about representing something with different objects specialized for the context in which they're being used.

 But what something *is* also changes over time, which is why in a lasting evolving business you shouldn't be too eager to spend time and energy describing stuff that's bound to change anyway.